othmar52/instrupella/README.md

   - [x] optionally double or half displayed tempo without affecting playback speed
   - [x] clear track minimap when loading a new track. minimap of previous track is shown during load/analyze.@see https://github.com/katspaugh/wavesurfer.js/issues/2479
   - [ ] set hotcue: how to read currentSecond from player within store? audioprocess callback maybe has a few milliseconds offset...
+  - [ ] pitching via MIDI controller does not respect 10/20/50 % factor
+  - [ ] position of reload-button to top within settings modal
+  - [ ] add timestretch GET-parameter to reload url (or local storage)
+  - [ ] make beatgrid bars for quarter notes brighter
+  - [ ] replace ascii chars with svg (🡅, &#129093;, &#129095;, ...)
+  - [ ] ensure sniff-audio-play-button has no selectable text (maybe solved by replace with svg)
+  - [ ] change default zoom on mobile devices from 400 to 500 px / sec
+  - [ ] compatibility to file:/// protocol (tracklist fetch + reload)
+  - [ ] hide / smaller size for a few control elements in case midi controller is connected
+  - [ ] observe & handle midi controller connect/disconnect during runtime
+  - [x] force landscape orientation on mobile chrome

 ## low prio TODO
   - [ ] drag event on **track overview** for immediate seek during drag